Digicomlab/digicomlab.github.io/content/en/about/_index.md

 {{< /cards >}}

 ## Advisory Board Members
 Members of each Program Group of the Amsterdam School of Communication Research are part of the Advisory Board for the Digital Communication Methods Lab.
-The Board Members for 2022-23 are:
+The current Board Members are:

 Corporate Communication: Dr. Mark Boukes

 Persuasive Communication: Dr. Zeph van Berlo

-Political Communication & Journalism: Dr. Susan Vermeer
+Political Communication & Journalism: Dr. Frederic Hopp

 Youth & Media Entertainment: Dr. Lara Wolfers